 - Almost negligible spring back

 Wipe bending or wiping or edge bending requires a pressure pad to hold the sheet metal parts against the die.
 The punch then moves up and down to bend the edge of the sheet metal.
 Wipe bending is much faster than any other bending process but there is always a risk of scratches because the tool is moving over the surface directly.

 Those who work in the sheet metal fabrication industry might be well aware of these bending process.
-Types of bending that we discussed here are the basics one.
-There are numerous other bending types that industry uses.
+The types of bending that we discussed here are the basics.
+There are numerous other bending types that the industry uses.
 Covering all those types of bending in a single article will be too much to consume.
 Right?
 I will have a separate article to cover all those types of bending.

 That’s all I have in this article.
 If you have any questions or queries, please do write to me in the comment section and I will be happy to reply back.

 Frequently Asked Questions ( FAQ)

 What are the different types of bending?

 What is the difference between Air bending, bottoming, and coining?